MaterializeInc/materialize/doc/developer/design/20240108_source_metrics_2.md

 These values can be summed across workers and compared (`snapshot_progress / snapshot_total`) to produce a _lower-bound_ estimate on the % progress we have made reading the source's snapshot.

-### Source frontier difference

-Note that this percentage is calculated using _source frontier difference_, between the `snapshot_total` and `snapshot_progress`.
-For consistency within schema of the `mz_source_statistics_per_worker` table, each worker in the source pipeline is required to pre-aggregate these values from the possibly complex frontier that represents the total and progress of a snapshot.
-This primarily means summing offsets/rows across partitions/tables.

 ### Source specifics